jair-rosa-cb/vercel-test/README.md

 2. Login on your terminal by running the command: `vercel login` and use the browser to login.

-3. Then, to deploy it just run `vercel` and it will be deployed after a few seconds.
+3. Then, to deploy it just run `vercel --prod` and it will be deployed after a few seconds.

-You need to promote it to production now, so the public URL can be called by our CDP Webhooks service:
+This command will build your app on vercel and promote to production, which will make your endpoint publicly available, so it can be called by our CDP Webhooks service.

-1. Go to `https://vercel.com/YOUR_USER_PROJECTS/YOUR_PROJECT_NAME/deployments`, locate the deployment we just made on previous step and click on it's settings (...) and Promote.

-2. After a few seconds, it should be available to be accessed publicly and you should be able to access `https://vercel.com/YOUR_USER_PROJECTS/YOUR_PROJECT_NAME` and see a URL under `Domains`.
-This URL should be used to create the CDP Webhook.
+Now, go to your Vercel dashboard to get the project public URL.